joseph-grabinger/Coordinator/README.md

 }
 ```

 **Note:** For your app to be able to open custom `URL`s, a custom URL scheme must be defined first.
 See more about: [Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app).

+## Example Project

+An example Xcode project showcasing different use-cases of the `Coordinator`-package can be found [here](./Example).

+### Features

+- nesting of coordinators (including deep linking)
+- pushing one coordinator onto a previous coordinator's stack
+- coordinators managing a stack & modal presentation at once